-- The Radiation Safety Officer (RSO) or a designee shall ensure that the requested materials and quantities are authorized on the license.
+- The Radiation Safety Officer (RSO) or a designee ensures that the requested materials and quantities are authorized on the license.
 The material and quantity must also be approved for the requesting authorized user.
-Checks should be made to ensure that possession limits are not exceeded. - The RSO will establish and maintain a system for ordering and receiving radioactive material.
+Checks should be made to ensure that possession limits are not exceeded. - 2.
+The RSO will establish and maintain a system for ordering and receiving radioactive material.
 The system must contain the following information: - a.
-For routinely used materials: - (1) Written records identifying the authorized user or department, isotope, chemical form, activity, and supplier - (2) Verification that material received was ordered by an authorized user. - b.
-For occasionally used materials: - (1) The person who will perform the procedure will confirm that the material received is what was ordered. - (2) The person who receives the material will check the physician's request to confirm that the material received is what was ordered. - 3.
-For deliveries during normal working hours, the RSO shall instruct carriers to deliver radioactive packages directly to specified areas. - For deliveries during off-duty hours, the RSO shall instruct security personnel or other designated persons to accept delivery of radioactive packages in accordance with procedures outlined in the sample memorandum below.
+For routinely used materials: - (1) Written records identifying the authorized user, isotope, chemical form, activity, and supplier - (2) Verification that material received was ordered by an authorized user. - b.
+For occasionally used materials (e.g., therapeutic dosages): - (1) The authorized user who will perform the procedure will make a written request to confirm that the material received is what was ordered. - (2) The person who receives the material will check the physician's request to confirm that the material received is what was ordered.